Our Saint Anne's Helper Audio Catechism Story...

 Gasp!
 We could barely use email.
 Aren't websites expensive?....

 We began to build this website in December of 2008.
-At the beginning we had not known much more than how to use email, yet we have learned to do so much more since that time.
+At the beginning we had not known much more than how to use email and we have learned to do so much more since that time.

-Now, after using a step by step tutorial of how to do all that we have done; we have organic traffic and many Catholic companies, parishes, schools, and families use our products.
+Now, after using a step by step tutorial of how to do all that we have done; we have organic traffic and many Catholic companies, parishes, missions, schools, and families use our products.

-As an aside this has been a great education for our high school graduates.
+As an aside building this website has been a great education for our high school graduates.

-Also, there are now several of us in our family who know how to build their own successful websites, navigate the internet, and produce beautiful graphics and printables.
+Which means that there are now several of us in our family who know how to build their own successful websites, navigate the internet, and produce beautiful graphics and printables.

 Visitors now had none of the hassle and expense of shipping and handling; and our visitors could receive their products immediately.
 Win.
 Win.
 We also have international friends as a result.

 It is a highlight in our of our day when you write to tell us how you've benefited from using our downloads.

-As our littlest ones were growing older we produced other First Communion and Confirmation products:
+As our littlest ones were growing older, we produced other First Communion and Confirmation products:

 Thank you for visiting!
 If you like what you see, we appreciate your sharing our audio catechism story.

-With confidence in St. Anne,
+With confidence in Saint Anne,

 Kevin and Mary Fifer